-Zooming in on the latest balance sheet data, we can see that Ekso Bionics Holdings had liabilities of US$4.68m due within 12 months and liabilities of US$8.20m due beyond that.
-On the other hand, it had cash of US$45.9m and US$2.76m worth of receivables due within a year.
-So it can boast US$35.8m more liquid assets than total liabilities.
+According to the last reported balance sheet, Ekso Bionics Holdings had liabilities of US$4.82m due within 12 months, and liabilities of US$3.97m due beyond 12 months.
+On the other hand, it had cash of US$31.9m and US$3.34m worth of receivables due within a year.
+So it can boast US$26.5m more liquid assets than total liabilities.

-This luscious liquidity implies that Ekso Bionics Holdings' balance sheet is sturdy like a giant sequoia tree.
+This surplus strongly suggests that Ekso Bionics Holdings has a rock-solid balance sheet (and the debt is of no concern whatsoever).
 On this view, lenders should feel as safe as the beloved of a black-belt karate master.
 Simply put, the fact that Ekso Bionics Holdings has more cash than debt is arguably a good indication that it can manage its debt safely.
-There's no doubt that we learn most about debt from the balance sheet.
-But it is future earnings, more than anything, that will determine Ekso Bionics Holdings's ability to maintain a healthy balance sheet going forward.
-So if you're focused on the future you can check out this free report showing analyst profit forecasts.
+The balance sheet is clearly the area to focus on when you are analysing debt.
+But ultimately the future profitability of the business will decide if Ekso Bionics Holdings can strengthen its balance sheet over time.
+So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

 So How Risky Is Ekso Bionics Holdings?